bsdeducation/bsd-overlay/tutorials/development.md

 * support tooltips on buttons
 * support container anchor options as an alternative to 'position' i.e. we could simply specify any of these as the 'anchor' property: top, top-left, top-right, left, right, bottom, bottom-left, bottom-right
 * support custom className on widgets
-* adjust the docs style: put GLOBAL at the TOP; add search, add tutorials to navigation
+* adjust the docs style: put GLOBAL above CLASSES; add search, add tutorials to navigation
 * in Widget.js, applyProps should compare props on the old/new proxies before applying the diff to the DOM
 * add more widgets, of course :)